open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-propagator-env-carrier/README.md

 For example, `traceparent` becomes `TRACEPARENT`, `trace-state` becomes `TRACE_STATE`, and `1abc` becomes `_1ABC`.

+`EnvironmentSetter` always writes normalized key names. `EnvironmentGetter` normalizes both the requested propagator key and the environment variable names from its snapshot before matching, and its `keys()` method returns normalized names.
+For example, a propagator request for `x-b3-traceid` matches either `X_B3_TRACEID` or `x-b3-traceid` from `process.env`.

 ## Useful links

 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>